qi7chen/calmdump/README.md

 # calmdump

-calmdump is a C++ server-end crash reporting component for Windows.
+calmdump is a crash reporting component for Windows console application.

 ## Introduction

-[calmdump] [1] takes the core exception handling code in [crashrpt] [2], without screen capturing, file compression, video recording or anything else for client only usage.
+[calmdump] [1] takes the core exception handling code in [crashrpt] [2], without screen capturing, file compression, video recording or anything else for client-only usage.

 [calmdump] [1] aims to be a lightweight component of a C++ server-end software, mostly used for crash debugging case, when our server app crashes, calmdump collect the minidump file and print stack